Crime Victims and Public Safety

 Any client, customer, program participant, or employee of an organization that receives funding passed through The Washington State Department of Commerce by the federal Department of Justice (DOJ) and other federal grant programs has the right to file a discrimination complaint.
 Any individual who feels that they have been discriminated against may file an external complaint.

 - Commerce does not have the authority or the resources to investigate external complaints.
-External complaints may be filed with the DOJ, Human Rights Commission (HRC), Equal Employment Opportunity Commission (EEOC), and/or the Office for Civil Rights (OCR).
+External complaints may be filed with the DOJ, Human Rights Commission (HRC), Equal Employment Opportunity Commission (EEOC).

 - The Commerce Human Resources Managing Director will act as the agency contact if individuals have additional questions regarding filing an external complaint.